 If you’re getting a tad bored of beige, beige and a side of beige, this twist on layering for cold weather may be for you.
 Simply team similar shades of the same colour palette in thick, block-coloured fabrics for an elevated aesthetic that’s effortlessly on-trend.

 The truth is, you just can’t beat a blazer and jumper combo with high-waisted jeans for bottomless brunch with the girls or date night.
 Throw on an oversized scarf for those days when two layers just isn’t enough and add heeled boots to polish off your well-put-together winter ensemble.

 For those lucky enough to escape the country over the winter months, skiing is a common holiday pastime.
 And spoiler alert: those freezing cold temperatures are no joke.

-We recommend keeping things bold and bright on the slopes, namely to be seen by other skiers for safety, but also to help you stay visible to your friend/family group.
+I recommend keeping things bold and bright on the slopes, namely to be seen by other skiers for safety, but also to help you stay visible to your friend/family group.

 The first suggestion when skiing will always be a trusty all-in-one item, which is perfect for hiding a sneaky thermal piece or two underneath.
 Then finish off your “slope chic” aesthetic with some chunky socks and ski goggles to keep your eyes on the prize (and that mascara from running).

 Layering for Cold Weather and Locking Down These Winter Outfits